InbarDanieli/components/README.md

-## goal:
+# components
-change the code from js vanilla to react components
+my goal is to create basic components to use when needed 🙂